eclipsesource/tabris-js-docs/docs/3.0/build.md

 #### Example: TypeScript

-When generating a "Compiled" Tabris.js app using the `tabris init` command it is already configured to use the TypeScript compiler.
+Generate a Tabris.js app using the `tabris init` command and select *"Compiled"* as the project type.
+The resulting `package.json` is already configured to use the TypeScript compiler.
 The details are explained [here](./typescript.md#setup).

 #### Example: Babel.js